The Promise Account

 Simple.
 Insured.
 Impact.

 The Promise Account fills a gap for institutional investors like foundations that want to support financially underserved communities across the country while generating competitive returns on their cash allocations.
 CNote invests Promise Account dollars in depository products, such as money market accounts and CDs, from vetted FDIC- and NCUA-insured credit unions and CDFI banks.
 CNote optimizes this basket of products to achieve the highest returns with 90-day liquidity for account holders.
-Individual accounts are fully insured up to $3 million through FDIC or NCUA.
+Individual accounts are fully insured through the FDIC or NCUA.

 In line with our mission to drive more resources to undercapitalized communities, CNote deploys Promise Account funds solely with institutions that target positive social impact, focusing on credit unions and CDFI banks that serve low-income communities.